DarrenCoppinger/milestone-project-2/README.md

 The content is grouped into easily understood sections (Home, Map, Submissions).

-The site also aims to have a simple elegan aesthetic to it to reflect the playwright's sense of style.
+The site also aims to have a old-school retro writing aesthetic to reflect the historic nature of the source material.

 * Is the technology for this content appropriate?